|

 of clean fresh space in playful shape and one-eyed-two-eyed vision

-where colored clouds swung round themselves while strumps of paint receded
+where colored clouds swung round themselves while strumps of paint

 and beckoned you to enter IN and mind those strings and things